albatrossen/Minicraft/README.md

    * command history
  * 1.3
    * Hide password in a different way
+   * Better handling of connect issues
+   * Limit log length in chat log
    * Show a nice player list.
-   * Better handling of connect issues
  * 1.5
    * Support for FTB
    * Save log to file option